Paying Taxes in Germany

 Every tax return is under audit, therefore if the tax assessment is issued and is not preliminary, the assessment can only be changed in the future by the occurrence of extraordinary circumstances (e. g. tax evasion).

-As a rule, the income tax return (Einkommensteuererklärung) should be filed by May 31 of the year following the one in which the income was received.
-If you use the assistance of a tax consultant, you have an automatic extension to file until December 31.
-In some circumstances that date can even be extended to February 28.
+As a rule, the income tax return (Einkommensteuererklärung) should be filed by December 31 of the year following the one in which the income was received.
+If you use the assistance of a tax consultant, in some circumstances that date can be extended to February 28.
 There may be penalties and interest assessed if the return is filed late.

 There are a few situations where the taxpayer is required to pay taxes even though the income is less than the personal allowance, especially when tax-exempt income (such as foreign-sourced income) must be considered for the determination of the applicable income tax rate (progression clause).
 Taxes are then assessed based on a sliding scale.